Careers in Trading

 - Job includes trading with a team of brokers and screen traders to develop optimized equity strategiesEquity StrategiesAn equity strategy is a long-short strategy on equity stock which involves taking a long position on those shock which are bullish (i.e., expected to increase its value) and taking a short position on stocks which are bearish (i.e., expected to decline or fall its value) and hence booking a sufficient profit from the difference..

 Careers in Trading – Pre-Requisites

-To make a career in trading, the first and foremost step is to get a degree from a reputed university and after that pursue an internship at any commercial bank or hedge fund to get the nitty gritty of the trade and have hands-on experience.
-Being a graduate is sufficient for getting a trading job but with the growing competitions, you will be a much-preferred candidate you have financial degrees like CPA, CFA and MBA.
-Since trading is all about math and statistics, therefore, candidates who have done postgraduate or doctorate in mathematical and statistical fields.
-In the USA, it is compulsory to clear Series 7 and series 63 exams to be a stockbroker.
+To make a career in trading, the first and foremost step is to get a degree from a reputed university and, after that, pursue an internship at any commercial bank or hedge fund to get the nitty-gritty of the trade and have hands-on experience.
+Being a graduate is sufficient for getting a trading job, but with the growing competition, you will be a much-preferred candidate with financial degrees like CPA, CFACFAThe Chartered Financial Analyst (CFA®) Program offers a graduate-level curriculum and examination program designed to expand your working knowledge and practical skills related to investment decision-making. , and MBA.
+Since trading is all about math and statistics, candidates who have done postgraduate or doctorate in mathematical and statistical fields.
+In the USA, it is compulsory to clear Series 7 and Series 63 exams to be a stockbroker.

 - Insurance Companies

 - Venture CapitalVenture CapitalVenture capital (VC) refers to a type of long-term finance extended to startups with high-growth potential to help them succeed exponentially.